 Firefox extensions are typically written in JavaScript and can modify Firefox in fairly unrestricted ways.
-This flexibility comes with few security guarantees.
+This enormous flexibility goes with few if any security guarantees.
 Extensions run with the same privilege as the browser process, so a malicious extension can cause arbitrary damage.
-Firefox extensions often employ highly dynamic programming techniques that make it difficult to reason about their behavior [22].
+Firefox extensions often employ highly dynamic programming techniques that make it difficult to reason about their behavior [14].

 To protect end-users, Firefox relies on a community review process to determine which extensions are safe.
 Only extensions deemed safe are added to Mozilla's curated extension gallery.
 Firefox ordinarily refuses to install extensions that do not originate from this gallery.
-Users are thus protected from unreviewed extensions, but reviews themselves are error-prone and malicious extensions are sometimes accidentally added to the gallery.
-An example of this is Mozilla Sniffer [28], an extension which was downloaded close to 2,000 times, before being removed from the gallery after it was deemed malicious.
+Users are thus protected from unreviewed extensions, but reviews themselves are errorprone and malicious extensions are sometimes accidentally added to the gallery.
+An example of this is an extension called Mozilla Sniffer which was uploaded to the extension gallery on June 6th, 2010 to be removed on July 12th, 2010, having been downloaded close to 2,000 times [18].